 The new Business Education Complex will facilitate world-class teaching and learning as faculty and students connect with information and business experts worldwide.
 The complex will accommodate undergraduate and graduate business students, as well as executive education and business community functions.

 Architecturally, the complex blends modern glass, metal, and stone with sloped gabled roofs and arches to reflect LSU’s historic Italianate style and unique beauty.
-Functionally, the BEC will include a landscaped courtyard, two classroom wings, an auditorium, and other inviting spaces that promote meaningful teamwork, collaboration, and interaction.
+Functionally, the BEC will include a landscaped courtyard, rotunda, two classroom wings, an auditorium, and other inviting spaces that promote meaningful teamwork, collaboration, and interaction.

 The result is a forward-looking complex that will sharpen LSU’s competitive edge among the top colleges in the nation, enhance the ability to recruit top faculty and students, and serve as the catalyst for economic success in the region.